pulumi/registry/themes/default/content/registry/packages/azure-native-v2/from-v1-to-v2/_index.md

 #### MySQL and PostgreSQL Server and Flexible Server

 Both [Azure Database for MySQL](https://azure.microsoft.com/en-us/products/mysql) and [Azure Database for PostgreSQL](https://azure.microsoft.com/en-us/products/postgresql) are available in a `Single Server` and a `Flexible Server` variant.
 The `Single Server` variants are on the retirement path ([MySQL](https://learn.microsoft.com/en-us/azure/mysql/single-server/whats-happening-to-mysql-single-server), [PostgreSQL](https://learn.microsoft.com/en-us/azure/postgresql/single-server/whats-happening-to-postgresql-single-server)).
-Azure recommends that all new servers are created as the `Flexible Server` variant.
+Azure recommends that all new servers are created as a `Flexible Server` variant.

-In v2, the following resources are now associated with the `Flexible Server` variant instead of `Single Server` as they were in v1:
+In v2, the following resources are now associated with a `Flexible Server` variant instead of `Single Server` as they were in v1:
 - `Configuration`
 - `Database`
 - `FirewallRule`